Jacob Tsimerman: Research

 Together with Jonathan Pila, Tsimerman demonstrated the André–Oort conjecture for Siegel modular varieties.
-Later, he completed the proof of the full André-Oort conjecture for all moduli spaces of abelian varieties by reducing the problem to the averaged Colmez conjecture which was proved by Xinyi Yuan and Shou-Wu Zhang as well as independently by Andreatta, Goren, Howard and Madapusi-Pera.
+Later, he completed the proof of the André–Oort conjecture for the Shimura variety by reducing the problem to the averaged Colmez conjecture which was proved by Xinyi Yuan and Shou-Wu Zhang as well as independently by Andreatta, Goren, Howard and Madapusi-Pera.
+In 2021, Tsimerman, Pila and Ananth Shankar published a full proof of the André–Oort conjecture.